 - Own a Home - Just being a homeowner can save a few bucks because owning a home demonstrates responsibility.

 - Renewal Discounts - Some insurance companies reward drivers for switching policies early.
 This can save 10% or more.

 - Passenger Safety Discount - Factory options such as air bags or automatic seat belts can get savings of up to 25% or more.

-Please keep in mind that most of the big mark downs will not be given the the whole policy.
+Please keep in mind that most of the big mark downs will not be given to the whole policy.
 A few only apply to the cost of specific coverages such as comp or med pay.
 Even though it appears adding up those discounts means a free policy, you aren't that lucky.
 Any amount of discount will reduce the amount you have to pay.

 A few popular companies and the discounts they provide can be found below.

 - Progressive policyholders can earn discounts including good student, continuous coverage, multi-vehicle, homeowner, online signing, and multi-policy.

 - The Hartford may offer discounts for anti-theft, vehicle fuel type, air bag, good student, driver training, defensive driver, and bundle.

 - Mercury Insurance includes discounts for type of vehicle, location of vehicle, ease of repair, multi-policy, accident-free, and professional/association.